Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Characterization of chordal SLE on a bead of a thin wedge

 \begin{proof}[Proof of Theorem~\ref{thm-bead-char}] Let $\BB m$ be the infinite measure on beads of a $\frac{3\gamma}{2}$-quantum wedge and let $\frk A\subset (0,\infty)^3$ be a Borel set such that $\BB m(\frk A)$ is finite and positive, as in the beginning of this subsection.
 Lemma~\ref{lem-wpsf-to-chordal} together with Theorem~\ref{thm-wpsf-char} immediately imply the variant of Theorem~\ref{thm-bead-char} where $(\frk a , \frk l^L , \frk l^R)$ is sampled from $\BB m(\frk A)^{-1} \BB m|_{\frk A}$ (i.e., the setting of most of this section).

-Since $\BB m(\frk A)^{-1} \BB m|_{\frk A}$ is mutually absolutely continuous with respect to Lebesgue measure on $\frk A$ (see the proof of Lemma~\ref{lem-bead-sle-as}), we find that the theorem statement remains true if instead $(\frk a , \frk l^L , \frk l^R)$ is sampled from a probability measure $P$ on $(0,\infty)^3$ which is mutually absolutely continuous with respect to Lebesgue measure on any given Borel subset of $(0,\infty)^3$.
+Since $\BB m(\frk A)^{-1} \BB m|_{\frk A}$ is mutually absolutely continuous with respect to Lebesgue measure on $\frk A$ (see the proof of Lemma~\ref{lem-bead-sle-as}), we find that the theorem statement remains true if instead $(\frk a , \frk l^L , \frk l^R)$ is sampled from any probability measure $P$ on $(0,\infty)^3$ which is mutually absolutely continuous with respect to Lebesgue measure restricted to some Borel subset of $(0,\infty)^3$.

+Suppose now that $(\frk a , \frk l^L, \frk l^R)$ is deterministic, as in the theorem statement.
+The idea of the proof is to conformally map out a small initial segment of the curve $\wt\eta'$ in order to obtain a new curve-decorated quantum surface which satisfies the hypotheses of the theorem statement for a random choice of area and left/right boundary lengths (so we can apply the preceding paragraph).
+We will then send the size of the small initial segment to zero to conclude.